CaseyTM/WordWorms/README.md

     Github Link
     Code Examples

-What it is
+Overview
     This is our first collaborative front-end project which utilizes our knowledge gained thus far.
-We desired an environment where the user could expand their TALKIN' SKILLZ WIF WORDS in a responsive environment.
-The app provides some information to begin however it is designed to provide a repository for unfamiliar terms, ensuring you never need to look up a word more than once.
+We desired an environment where the user could expand their vocabulary in a responsive environment.
+The app provides some information to begin; however it is designed to provide a repository for unfamiliar terms, ensuring you never need to look up a word more than once.

 What we Used